You have a wealth of institutional knowledge at your fingertips. So, why is it so hard to manage that knowledge

 To get started, ask yourself: who holds the knowledge?
 Where is it kept?
 How do you access the information?
 Is there a risk of losing any of the information?

 Remember: information is everywhere.
 Knowledge can be held by specific departments, subject-matter experts, project teams, company wikis, and task forces.
 Knowledge creation can take place through individual learners when they identify their own learning needs in the flow of work.
 This knowledge might come from meetings, webinars, discussion forums, audits, lessons learned through reviews, or performance assessments.

 Here’s an example: Joyce is a Knowledge Manager working with leaders across her organisation to identify tacit knowledge sources.
 She starts by noting down potential sources and exchanges of information happening through face-to-face meetings across her organisation.

 The second fundamental step is to build a stack of knowledge management tools you’ll use to capture and store information.
-For example, at 360Learning we use Trello both as a project management tool and information repository.
-We also use our own learning platform and knowledge base to capture and store information.
+For example, at 360Learning we use our own learning platform and knowledge base to capture and store information.

 Back to Joyce: she works to capture the tacit knowledge she has found into explicit knowledge and organised sources of information.
 She puts a business process in place that requires employees to use a structured template to document information on initiatives and projects discussed in meetings.
-This new knowledge is posted on a Trello card for anyone to see and retrieve at a later date, building an information management system.
+This new knowledge is stored in a document management system for anyone to see and retrieve at a later date.

 Finally, our third step: knowledge-sharing.
 This step is critical for you to make information available in ways that actually encourage your teams to find it and learn from it.

 A recent UK study by CIPD identified a number of learning methods: on-the-job training, online training, in-house development programmes, faqs, intranets, workshops and events, peer-to-peer learning, and mentoring.
 This list shows just how many learning methods are at your disposal–this makes it important to understand which methods your employees prefer.